Anne Calthorpe, Countess of Sussex: Imprisonment and divorce

 In September 1552, Anne was sent to the Tower of London for having practised sorcery and having made "treasonous prophecies".
 She was released five and a half months later.
 Following the accession of Mary I to the English throne, Anne fled to the Continent to avoid persecution for her Protestant beliefs.
 In her absence, Radcliffe had a Bill introduced in Parliament against the "adulterous living of the late Countess of Sussex".
 It didn't pass.
-The following year, Radcliffe attempted to bastardise her children with another Parliamentary Bill, but this also failed to pass despite having been read three times in the House of Commons of England.
+He also attempted to bastardise their children with another Parliamentary Bill, but this also failed to pass despite having been read three times in the House of Commons of England.

 In 1555, he tried again with yet another Bill, this time to prevent her from enjoying her dowry or jointure rights which did pass; however, he no longer sought to bastardise her children.
 He described Anne as having been "unnatural and unkind".
 They divorced on 13 November 1555.

 Return to England

 Shortly after Radcliffe's death in February 1557, she returned to England.
-In his will, Radcliffe styled her as an "unkind wife".
+In his will, Radcliffe had styled her as an "unkind wife".
 By April of that same year she was a prisoner in the Fleet.
-The following year, a Bill of Parliament settled the matter of her jointure, and in 1559, she married secondly, Andrew Wyse, a former Royal Officer in Ireland.
-Their marriage is confirmed in the Patent Rolls of Chancery in Ireland.
+The following year, a Bill of Parliament settled the matter of her jointure, and by June 1559 she had married Andrew Wyse, a former Royal Officer in Ireland.

 By her second husband, Anne bore two more children: